 AP Calculus BC with Nicholas Lang at MEK

-This Spring, we are offering AP Calculus BC taught by expert instructor, Nicholas Lang.
+This Spring, we are offering AP Calculus taught by expert instructor, Nicholas Lang.

 Mr. Lang is a graduate of Bergen County Academies and Stockton University.
 His relatable teaching style and ability to make Calculus accessible make him a favorite among MEK students.

-We interviewed Mr. Lang to get his insights as to what foundational skills students need going into AP Calculus BC, actionable steps students can take to succeed in their AP Calculus BC classes, and how students can build confidence in their Calculus skills.
+We interviewed Mr. Lang to get his insights as to what foundational skills students need going into AP Calculus, actionable steps students can take to succeed in their AP Calculus classes, and how students can build confidence in their Calculus skills.

 Read on to see what he had to say!